Assumptions of the primordial spectrum and cosmological parameter estimation: Introduction

-In this letter, we elucidate this issue in the context of CMB data from WMAP for three different well known assumed forms of the primordial spectrum, $P(k)$, (i.) scale-invariant Harrison-Zeldovich (HZ), (ii.) scale-free Power-law (PL) and, (iii.)
-Power law with running(RN).
+In this paper, we elucidate this issue in the context of CMB data from WMAP for three different well known assumed forms of the primordial spectrum, $P(k)$, (i.) scale-invariant Harrison-Zeldovich (HZ) with $P(k)=A_s$, (ii.) scale-free Power-law (PL) with $P(k)=A_s[\frac{k}{k_*}]^{n_s-1}$ and, (iii.)
+Power law with running(RN) with $P(k)=A_s[\frac{k}{k_*}]^{n_s(k_*)-1+\frac{1}{2}ln(k/k_*)dn_s/dlnk}$ where $k_*$ is a pivot point.
 The methodology and analysis is described in $\S$\ref{meth}.
 The results are given in $\S$\ref{res} and we give the conclusion of our work in $\S$\ref{concl}.

-\section{Method and analysis}
+\section{Method and Analysis}

 The angular power spectrum of CMB anisotropy, $C_l$, is a convolution of the PPS, $P(k)$ generated in the early universe with a radiative transport kernel, $G(l,k)$, determined by the current values of the cosmological parameters.
 The precision measurements of $C_l$, and the concordance of cosmological parameters measured from other cosmological observations allow the possibility of direct recovery of $P(k)$ from the observations.
 In our analysis we use an improved (error-sensitive) Richardson-Lucy (RL) method of deconvolution to reconstruct the optimized primordial power spectrum at each point in the parameter space~\cite{rich72lucy74,baug_efs9394,prd04,prd07,prd08}.
 The RL based method has been demonstrated to be an effective method to recover $P(k)$ from $C_l$ measurements~\cite{prd04,prd07,prd08} (look at ref.~\cite{max_zal02_bridle03_pia03_bump05_kog05_leach05_bridges08} for some other reconstruction methods).